-Staying hydrated is the key to surviving the summer but this can become tricky during Ramadan.
+Staying hydrated is the key to surviving the summer, but this can become tricky during Ramadan.
 While you can’t drink anything during the hottest hours of the day, you can pace the amount of drinking water that goes into your system.
-Get in a solid 6-8 cups as per any normal day.

 With work and home, we spend most of our day indoors anyway but a lot of us find ourselves under the sweltering sun for one reason or another.
-Try and avoid theses instances as much as possible but if you can’t don’t shy away from looking for shade.
-Get sun screen cream or even an umbrella to block out the sun as much as possible.
+Try and avoid these instances as much as possible, but don’t shy away from looking for shade if you can’t.
+Get sunscreen cream or even an umbrella to block out the sun as much as possible.

 Check also: Best Sunscreens for Oily & Acne Prone Skin in BD